This no-annual-fee card from Alliant lets you earn 2x points on all purchases to redeem for cash back and more.

 |Minimum Age||18 years of age|

-The Alliant Visa® Platinum Rewards Card comes with a signup bonus of 5 points after spending only $500 in purchases in the first 3 billing cycles.
+The Alliant Visa® Platinum Rewards Card comes with a signup bonus of 5 points after spending $500 in purchases in the first 3 billing cycles from account opening.
 You’ll earn 2x points on all purchases for a variety of rewards.

 If you’re looking for a no-annual-fee rewards card, take a look at the Alliant Visa® Platinum Rewards Card.
 This credit union card comes with a low APR and no annual fee.
 You’re rewarded 2x points for all purchases, redeemable for cash back, travel rewards, gift cards, charitable contributions and more.
 Trying to get out of debt?
 Balance transfers are free and come with a low intro APR for the first year.
 There is a fee for foreign transactions, so travelers should check out the Alliant Cashback Visa® Signature Credit Card.